 Pertussis and Homeoprophylaxis

-HP will help increase the immune system’s natural response to pertussis also known as whooping cough.
+HP can help increase the immune system’s natural response to pertussis also known as whooping cough.
 Pertussis and homeoprophylaxis is also used effectively in many countries.
 Contact us to learn more.

 Homeopathic remedies will also help a person with the whooping cough relieve their symptoms effectively and naturally.

-- The pertussis nosode is available through the Homeoprophylaxis Program under supervision by Certified Homeoprophylaxis Practitioner.
+- Pertussinum is used for Homeoprophylaxis Program under supervision by Certified Homeoprophylaxis Practitioner.

-- Pertussinum is used to build up the immune system before exposure to the whooping cough and during an epidemic
+- Pertussinum is used to build up the immune system before exposure to the pertussis (whooping cough) and during an epidemic

 What Is Whooping Cough – Pertussis?